Power-Law Inflation Survives Observational Constraints

 The e-folding number $N$ quantifies the exponential growth of the scale factor $a(t)$ of the universe and the Hubble parameter $H=\dot{a}/a$ represents the instantaneous expansion rate of the universe.
-For inflation from starting time $t_s$ to ending $t_e$, $N$ is given by
+For inflation from starting time $t_i$ to ending $t_e$, $N$ for the $C>0$ case is given by

 Then one has